Life insurance basics

 Term life insurance

-Term life insurance is the easiest life insurance to understand and is low cost life insurance: It provides death benefit protection without any savings, investment or “cash value” components.
+Term life insurance is the easiest life insurance to understand: It provides death benefit protection without any savings, investment or “cash value” components.

 As long as you pay your premiums, the company cannot cancel you.